microsoft/fast/docs/current/community-contribution/contributor-guide.md

 *Steering committee* members are key *collaborators* who have demonstrated design or technical expertise critical to driving the FAST project and community forward.

+* Aaron Wentzel
+* Brian Heston
+* Chris Holt
+* Jane Chu
+* Jason Falk
+* Nicholas Rice
+* Rob Eisenberg

 ### Collaborators

 *Collaborators* have write access and have an active and sustained impact on the project and participate in triaging issues, reviewing code, mentoring, and working to improve the architectural quality.

 ### Code owners